tomasfn87/learningGit/Readme.md

 12) git branch (--list)
  * shows a list of branches; the actual branch will be green and marked with an asterisk (*)

+13) (git branch) (git checkout "main") git merge new-button
+ * While in main (check with git branch and switch branches with gut checkout "branch_name"), merge new-button's and main's files, that can then be uploaded to the repository with git add . && git commit -m "message"